 - Slide film 6-8 stops

-35mm film that is sold in canisters is used by the Nikon FA.
-The film can also be described as 135 film, and it's the most widely used type of film.
+The Nikon FA uses 35mm film that is in canisters.
+35mm film can also be described as 135 film, and it is the most frequently used film format.

-Almost all available 35mm film offered today has DX encoding.
-This will allow electronically controlled cameras to automatically detect and set the ISO when the film is loaded into the camera.
+Most available 35mm film offered for sale at this point has DX encoding on the canister.
+This allows cameras to automatically detect and set the ISO of the film canister loaded.

-DX-coding will not change anything for the Nikon FA because ISO is required to be manually selected with the ASA/ISO knob.
+DX-coding does not matter for the Nikon FA because ISO needs to be selected manually.

-You will find limited possible choices for where to have film developed.
-For a more in-depth explanation of the options, you can check out my article on Where to Get Film Developed.
+You will find limited choices for where to have film developed.
+For a more thorough explanation of the options take a look at my article on Where to Develop Film.